KoltsovAnton/tokpie-contract/audit/audit_en.md

 The contract code is checked for software bookmarks and critical errors that can lead to loss of money by investors.

-* For a successful participation in the ICO stages, the participant must be entered in the whitelist.
+* For a successful participation in the ICO stages, the participant must be present in the whitelist.
 * There is a possibility of sending / using tokens before the end of the ICO.
 * The presence of a `Controller` contract does not exclude the possibility of stages without the use of this contract.